streamsets/tutorials/tutorial-spark-transformer-scala/readme.md

 Configuring the Spark Transformer
 ---------------------------------

 Now that our transformer is validating its input, there's one final enhancement we can make.
 Right now, the mapping of credit card type to prefix is stored in the Scala code.
-This means that, if we want to add another prefix or type, we have to recompile the transformer jar and copy it to all SDC instances that use it.
+This means that, if we want to add another prefix or type, we have to recompile the transformer jar and copy it to all Data Collector instances that use it.
 It would be much better to have the list of prefixes in the pipeline configuration.

 If you look at the Spark tab for the Spark Evaluator stage, you'll see the **Init Method Arguments** property.
 This is a list of strings that is passed to the transformer's `init()` method when the pipeline starts.
 We can populate this list with our mappings, and parse it in `init()`.